Battle of the Thames: Background

 Major General William Henry Harrison led American soldiers in pursuit of the retreating British.

 In August 1812, two months after the United States declared war against the United Kingdom, Brigadier General William Hull surrendered Detroit to British and Indigenous forces led by Brock and Tecumseh.
-In September 1812, Harrison was given command of the American Army of the Northwest and began organizing a campaign to retake Detroit and advance into Upper Canada.
+In September 1812, Harrison was given command of the American Army of the Northwest and began organizing a campaign to retake Detroit and British occupied Michigan territory and advance into Upper Canada.
 In January 1813, despite orders to wait for Harrison at the Maumee Rapids, Brigadier General James Winchester advanced to the River Raisin and retook Frenchtown, 33 miles southwest of Detroit.

-The British Right Division led by then Colonel Henry Procter and supported by Indigenous auxiliaries led by the Wyandot war leader Roundhead defeated Winchester at the Battle of Frenchtown on January 18, 1813.
+The British Right Division led by then Colonel Henry Procter and supported by Indigenous auxiliaries led by the Wyandot war leader Roundhead defeated Winchester at the Battle of Frenchtown on January 22, 1813.
 Close to 400 Americans were killed and 547 taken prisoner including Winchester.
 The costly defeat forced Harrison to cancel plans for a winter campaign to retake Detroit.

 In recognition of his victory at Frenchtown, Procter was appointed a brigadier, and a few months later was promoted to major general.

 The British depended on a steady supply of provisions, munitions and other goods brought to Amherstsburg from Fort Erie at the eastern end of Lake Erie by the vessels of the Provincial Marine.
 Although the British had maintained control of the lake since the beginning of the war, the American occupation of the west side of the Niagara River following the Battle of Fort George in May 1813 meant that supplies now had to be transported overland from Burlington Heights to Long Point.